WOODLAND EXPLORERS

 Group games Drama

-Looking closely at wildlife Cooking on an open fire
+Looking closely at wildlife Free play

 Pond dipping Learning knots